nabla-ml/nabla/docs/api/transforms/compilation.md

 def djit(func: collections.abc.Callable[..., typing.Any] | None = None, show_graph: bool = False, auto_device: bool = True) -> collections.abc.Callable[..., typing.Any]:
 ```
 Dynamic JIT compile a function for performance optimization.

 This can be used as a function call like `djit(func)` or as a decorator `@djit`.

-Args:
+**Parameters**

-    func: Function to optimize with JIT compilation (should take positional arguments)
+- **`func`** – Function to optimize with JIT compilation (should take positional arguments)
-    show_graph: If True, prints the compiled graph representation when realized.
+- **`show_graph`** – If True, prints the compiled graph representation when realized.
-    auto_device: If True (default) and an accelerator is available, automatically moves CPU-resident input Tensors
+- **`auto_device`** – If True (default) and an accelerator is available, automatically moves CPU-resident input Tensors
 to the default accelerator device before tracing/execution.
 Unlike static `jit`, dynamic mode does not
 eagerly convert Python scalars to Tensors during the early device pass (to preserve prior semantics).
 Disable by setting to False.

-Returns:
+**Returns**

-    JIT-compiled function with optimized execution
+ – JIT-compiled function with optimized execution

-Note:
-    This follows JAX's jit API:

-    * Only accepts positional arguments
-    * For functions requiring keyword arguments, use functools.partial or lambda
-    * Supports both list-style (legacy) and unpacked arguments style (JAX-like)
-    * Device auto-movement is a Nabla extension controlled by `auto_device`.

 ---
 ## `xpr`